Buying Vs Renting in NYC: What’s Your Best Option?

 The stability a mortgage can give you is a big leg up in a city that is constantly evolving, moving, and changing.

-Knowing you have a home to come back to that you own, even partially, offers a sense of security.
+Knowing you have a home to return to that you own, even partially, offers a sense of security.

 You Might Qualify for Tax Breaks